Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-In this chapter we investigate the constraint graph of an OSSP instance.
+In this section we first investigate the constraint graph of an OSSP instance.
 Our focus lies on determining the feasibility-preserving subgroup $F$ and its properties.
 For brevity, we will not distinguish between the COP and its constraint graph in what follows.

-\subsection{Feasibility-Preserving Graph Automorphisms}
+Subsequently, we elaborate on the QAOA method for tackling combinatorial optimization with the aid of quantum computers.
+Here, we connect our notion of feasibility-preserving groups to desirable properties of QAOA circuits.
+These theoretical considerations cumulate in the formulation of our new VQA, specifically tailored to the OSSP, with its guaranteed upper bound on variational parameters required to reach the optimal solution.

+Finally, as a proof of principle, we numerically test our proposed VQA on a 16-qubit OSSP instance in a noiseless simulation as well as on a 9-qubit instance on the IBM Q System One, i.e.,\ on real quantum hardware.
+The latter experiment is accompanied by a classical simulation with a noise model.

+\subsection{Feasibility-preserving graph automorphisms}

 Let $G = (V, E)$ be a graph.
 Recall that a graph automorphism is a bijection $\varphi : V \rightarrow V$ such that $\varphi$ as well as $\varphi^{-1}$ preserve adjacency.
 One can actually prove that any bijective graph homomorphism between $G$ and itself is already a graph automorphism.
 We start with the general observation that graph automorphisms are always feasibility-preserving.